Jimmyfevrier/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 <br />

 <p>
  I Added a New Forest because we didn't have any pre-extisting ones that I could've added a Controller or another Domain to.
-Then named it and provide a password (Copy password into a Notepad/text.file)
+Then named the Domain and provide a password (Copy password into a Notepad/text.file) We could select older version depending on the VM model the company is using but the standard is what's recommend (win 2016v).

  Note: A Forest can hold multiple Domains in it's infrastructure.
 </p>

 <p> <img src=" </p>

+<P> <h4> Continue on... </h4></P>

 <p> <img src="https://github.com/user-attachments/assets/0ae447f3-516d-430e-80a9-90077f3f5a45"
 </p>
 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Lastly after all the installation has been completed, I restarted the VM (win 2022).
+Congrats!
+Active Dictory should be successfully installed.
 </p>
 <br />